Law Firm in India

 • Board resolution that states:

-- The organization does not have any customer interface as on date and will not have any customer interface in the future without the RBI’s approval.
+- Without the RBI’s approval, the organization should not have any customer interface as on date and even in the future.

-- The organization is not conducting any NBFC activities/Stopped NBFC activities and will not conduct/begin the same prior to getting registration from RBI.
+- The organization is not carrying out any NBFC activities or have stopped NBFC activities and will not conduct the same before getting the registration done from the RBI.

 - The organization has not accepted public funds in the past/does not hold any public fund as on the date and will not accept the same in the future without the RBI’s approval.

-- The organization has established the ‘Fair Practices Code’ as per the RBI guidelines.
+- The ‘Fair Practices Code’ is established by the organization following the RBI guidelines.

-• Copy of Tripartite Agreement between the concessionaire, the Project Authority and NBFC-IDF.
+• Copy of Tripartite Agreement between the Project Authority, the concessionaire and NBFC-IDF.

 • Details of change in the management of the sponsor company during the last financial year till date, if any, and reasons thereof.

-• Copy of Fixed Deposit receipt & bankers’ certificate of no lien indicating balances in support of NOF.
+• A copy of receipt of the Fixed Deposit and bankers’ certificate of no lien showcasing balances in support of NOF.

-• Copy of the certificate of highest educational and professional qualification in respect of all the directors.
+• Copies of highest educational qualification certificate and professional qualification certificate of all the directors.

-• Source of startup capital of the company with documentary evidence.
-NBFC-IDF would raise resources through issue of either Rupee or Dollar denominated Bonds of minimum 5-year maturity.
+• Source of startup capital of the company along with documentary evidence.
+NBFC-IDF would raise resources through issuance of Rupee or Dollar denominated Bonds of maturity of minimum 5-years.

 NBFC – Factor